Tutorial for DOPE Inference with Triton

 Note

-We are echoing /poses because we remapped the original topic /dope/pose_array to poses in the launch file.
+We are echoing /detections because we remapped the original topic /dope/detections to detections in the launch file.

 rviz2